jfauser1395/SpaceOfThoughts.API/README.md

 ## 4. Finally start the API

-#### Install a self signed development certificate (The warning in the terminal after running the API will persist, but that is a bug that has been fixt in .NET 9)
+#### Install a self signed development certificate (The warning in the terminal after running the API will persist, but that is a bug that has been fixed in .NET 9)

 	mkdir -p $HOME/.pki/nssdb
 	dotnet dev-certs https